Wallington Way

 The higher ground at the back of Lysees, once sports fields, nursery and allotment gardens, became a long stay car park.
 The road continued along the floodplains and low ground, breaking up Wallington Hill, before a roundabout with Broadcut, the access road to Fareham Industrial Park that was previously unsuitably accessed from the hill.

 All that remained was for it to climb the hill and meet the old road.
 It did this by cutting across former playing fields and the Manor Gardens caravan site.
-The caravan site was then moved to a clearing north of the road on a former manor garden, although this was later snapped up by Sainsbury's.
+The caravan site was then moved to a clearing north of the road on a different part of the old Wallington Hill manor garden, although this was later snapped up by Sainsbury's.
 The A32 then meets Wickham Road at another small roundabout.

 The road opened as a primary route but was downgraded shortly afterwards.